Use a cake mix + these tips for the best white cake you’ll ever make (and the best buttercream frosting to go with it).

 Does a cake with buttercream frosting have to be refrigerated?

 Because of the large amount of sugar, cakes with buttercream frosting made with small amounts of milk are safe to leave out at room temperature for two to three days.
-Buttercream made with cream cheese, however, is not safe to leave out and should be refrigerated.
+However, buttercream made with cream cheese should be refrigerated for best results and food safety measures.

 What size cake pans are best for white layer cake?

-Since the original posting of this recipe, I have heard from several readers who have used this recipe for wedding cake.
-The ones who shared this with me were thrilled with the outcome and the savings on bakery cake.
-If you have cake decorating skills (which I don’t:-), you can create your own creation that will rival any bakery cake at a fraction of the cost.
+Since the original posting of this recipe, I have heard from several readers who have used this recipe for a wedding cake.
+I received great feedback about the outcome of the recipe and the savings on buying a bakery cake.
+Since layers can be made ahead and frozen, you have time to hone your decorating skills or enlist the help of a friend who can decorate.

 - 1 box white cake mix (I use Duncan Hines)

-- 1 (3 oz) jello instant cheesecake flavored pudding mix (may also use vanilla)
+- 1 (3 oz) jello instant pudding mix (cheesecake or vanilla)

 - 1/2 cup sugar